sensordeck/atlas-docs/docs/index.md

 ### Evaluation Kit Setup

-Step-by-step instructions for running the Atlas evaluation system.
+Step-by-step instructions for deploying the Atlas evaluation system.

 ---

-# Who Atlas Is For

-Atlas is designed for robotics teams building systems with multiple sensors.

-Typical users include:

-• autonomous mobile robot developers
-• industrial robotics companies
-• robotics research laboratories
-• perception system integrators

-Atlas is particularly useful when robots require:

-• multiple cameras
-• LiDAR sensors
-• inertial sensors
-• synchronized perception pipelines

----

-# Becoming an Internal Champion

-Atlas adoption within robotics companies typically begins with a small internal evaluation.

-If you are evaluating Atlas within your organization:

-1. deploy the Atlas evaluation kit
-2. connect a small sensor stack
-3. measure timestamp alignment
-4. integrate DSIL telemetry into ROS2

-Many teams begin with a single prototype robot platform before scaling Atlas across multiple systems.

----

-# Next Steps
+# Start Exploring

-Start with the **Hardware Architecture** documentation.
+To understand how Atlas works internally, begin with the **Hardware Architecture** documentation.

-→ Continue to **Hardware Architecture**
+Atlas is designed to make multi-sensor robotics systems easier to build, scale, and maintain.